mdn/content/files/en-us/web/css/css_nesting/using_css_nesting/index.md

 {{CSSRef}}

-The [CSS Nesting](/en-US/docs/Web/CSS/CSS_nesting) module allows you to wite your stylesheets so that they are easier to read, more modular and more maintainable.
-As you are not constantly repeating selectors the file size can also be drastically reduced too.
+The [CSS Nesting](/en-US/docs/Web/CSS/CSS_nesting) module allows you to wite your stylesheets so that they are easier to read, more modular, and more maintainable.
+As you are not constantly repeating selectors the file size can also be reduced.

 This guide show some of the different ways the nesting in CSS can be arranged.